 Wait, wtf is Cryptocurrency?

-Dubbed the Napster of the Financial world, some believe it can solve the issue of world credit, some think it's a safe place for swapping money while others think they are protecting the economy if investing.
+Dubbed the Napster of the Financial world, some believe it can solve the issue of world credit, some think it’s a safe place for swapping money, while others think they are protecting the economy if they invest.
 But recently, the majority of people who want to invest in Crypto have no idea what they are doing.

 O.K Why invest though?

 The fact that cryptocurrencies are designed to be unregulated, and their transactions anonymous, is a big part of their appeal.
 People who don’t trust banks LOVE this, but the unregulated nature of cryptocurrency does have its downsides, mostly, in how volatile the market is i.e. prepare to lose some money if you are not careful.

 You’ve heard the stories from a friend of a friend who bought 3 Bitcoins back in the day and now can afford his own island, but what about those who started in this lifetime?
 We talked to Ari Pournaras of Big Pond Digital on his experience.

 When did you make your first cryptocurrency investment?

 I first got into it in June 2017, signed up to Coinbase (one of the more popular platforms) and invested in Ethereum, the 2nd largest crypto currency.
 I did consider buying Bitcoin back in 2015 but decided to invest in something else, if I had invested even a small amount back then it would now be worth a small fortune.